brizental/brizental.github.io/_posts/2021-04-07-publishing-glean-js.markdown

 the [`Platform`](https://github.com/mozilla/glean.js/tree/main/glean/src/platform) module, but when users import Glean.js all of this should be opaque.

-To address this, wee decided to provide a different package entry point per environment.
-This way, users can import the correct Glean for their environments and not care about internal architecture details e.g. `import Glean from "glean/webext"` imports the version of Glean that users the web extensions implementaion of the `Platform` module.
+So, we decided to provide a different package entry point per environment.
+This way, users can import the correct Glean for their environments and not care about internal architecture details e.g.
+`import Glean from "glean/webext"` imports the version of Glean that uses the web extensions implementaion of the `Platform` module.

-The `main` field I mentioned above, works when the package has one single entry point.
+The `main` field I mentioned above works when the package has one single entry point.
 What do you do when the package has multiple entry points?

 ## The `exports` field